vaibhavatul47/jwt-authorize-gem/README.md

 This gem provides a common library for JWT authorization in Moonbeam.

-This gem relies on a `REQUIRED_DEPLOY_PERMISSIONS` environment variable being set.

-Where `REQUIRED_DEPLOY_PERMISSIONS` is a comma-separated list of Airlock permissions.
-E.g.:
-`export REQUIRED_DEPLOY_PERMISSIONS="pipeline.deploy,pipeline.admin"`

 ## Installation

 Add this line to your application's Gemfile: